fbrainlytcs/Advertising-Portfolio-Project_Analyzing-Google-Ads-Sales-Data/README.md

 The data reveals a strong positive correlation between investment and returns.
 Generally, spikes in daily spend are met with corresponding (and significantly amplified) peaks in revenue, suggesting a healthy Return on Ad Spend (ROAS).

-Note on the Dataset:<br>
-_The raw data contained significant noise, including four variations of campaign names and multiple geographical misspellings (e.g., "Hydrebad").
-By consolidating these into a single "Data Analytics Course" campaign, it is discovered that the performance is much more centralized and stable than fragmented reporting would suggest._

 # Conclusion - Insights - Recommendation

 The core performance metrics indicate a highly efficient and healthy advertising ecosystem:<br>